pdesrochers01/MachineLearningPlan/README.md

 1. Shortlist the top three to five most promising models (prefer models that make different types of errors).

 # Fine-Tune the System
-*Notes:*
-- Use as much data as possible for this step, especially as you move toward the end of fine-tuning.
+*Notes: Use as much data as possible for this step, especially as you move toward the end of fine-tuning.
+Automate as much as possible.*
-- Automate what you can.
 1. Fine-tune the hyperparameters using cross-validation.
 Treat the data transformation choices as hyperparameters.
 1. Combine the best models to produce better performance than running them individually.
 1. Once we are confident about the final model, measure its performance on the test set to estimate the generalization error.